-Admittedly, I am not an expert in Islamic law, particularly those aspects which pertain to intellectual property and other intangible assets.
-I do however, possess a very genuine desire to learn key practicalities of Islamic (and Sharia) law insofar as it relates to engaging in and/or endeavoring to conduct (business) transactions in which intellectual property and other intangible assets are in play, which I presume they are in Islam as they are in non-Islamic sectors.
+I do possess a very genuine desire to learn key practicalities and cultural aspects of Islamic (and Sharia) law…insofar as it relates to engaging in and/or endeavoring to conduct (business) transactions in which intellectual property and other intangible assets are in play, which I presume they are in predominantly Islamic countries as else where.

-Beltrametti’s paper further discusses the extent to which Islamic law has an impact on the protection of intellectual property (rights).
+Beltrametti’s paper further discusses the extent to which Islamic law…affects the protection of intellectual property (rights).
 She does this initially by presenting Sharia’s main sources; the Qur’an, the Sunna, Ijma and Qiyas.
 I should note that the term Sharia, as applied throughout Beltametti’s paper, is synonymous with Islamic law.

-Another equally informative paper, titled ‘Can TRIPS Live in Harmony with Islamic Law: An Investigation of the Relationship between Intellectual Property and Islamic Law?’ authored by Chad M. Cullen (Baker Botts) provides additional insight and is certainly worthy of one’s time to read and study.
+Another equally informative paper, titled… ‘Can TRIPS Live in Harmony with Islamic Law: An Investigation of the Relationship between Intellectual Property and Islamic Law?’ authored by Chad M. Cullen (Baker Botts) provides much needed additional insights.

 Both authors/researchers, in their respective style…